timescale/pgai/docs/vectorizer.md

   ```sql
   SELECT ai.formatting_python_template()
   ```
-  This uses the default template '$chunk', which simply uses the chunked text as-is.
+  The default `$chunk` template uses the chunked text as-is.

 - Add context from other columns:

-  Adds the title and publication date to each chunk, providing more context for the embedding.
+  Add the title and publication date to each chunk, providing more context for the embedding.
   ```sql
   SELECT ai.formatting_python_template('Title: $title\nDate: $published\nContent: $chunk')
   ```

 - Combine multiple fields:

-  Prepends author and category information to each chunk.
+  Prepend author and category information to each chunk.
   ```sql
   SELECT ai.formatting_python_template('Author: $author\nCategory: $category\n$chunk')
   ```

 - Add consistent structure:

-  Adds start and end markers to each chunk, which could be useful for certain types of embeddings or retrieval tasks.
+  Add start and end markers to each chunk, which could be useful for certain types of embeddings or retrieval tasks.
   ```sql
   SELECT ai.formatting_python_template('BEGIN DOCUMENT\n$chunk\nEND DOCUMENT')
   ```

 - Example usage within `ai.create_vectorizer`:

-  Each chunk of the `content` column is formatted with the title, author, and publication date before being sent for embedding.
+  Format each chunk of the `content` column with the title, author, and publication date before being sent for embedding.
 This can make the embeddings more informative and improve the accuracy of similarity searches or other downstream tasks.